 🌟Why You'll Love this Recipe

 - Perfect summer dish.
 These garlic butter mussels are light, refreshing, and perfect for a summer barbecue or picnic.
-Serve them as an appetizer before enjoying warm lobster rolls with butter.
+Serve them as an appetizer with smoked salmon canapés before enjoying warm lobster rolls with butter.

 - Fresh, simple ingredients.
 This mussels recipe is made with just a few simple ingredients making it great for a weeknight dinner.